casndrih/myguide/README.md

 # myguide
-App for Tourist safe travel and places exploration in Papua New Guinea.
+Android app for Tourist safe travel and places exploration in Papua New Guinea.
+Check out our Master branch.